DataDog/documentation/content/en/real_user_monitoring/generate_metrics/_index.md

 6. Give your [metric][8] a name.
 7. Click **Create Metric**.

-Your custom RUM metric appears in the list below **Custom RUM Metrics**, and there may be a short delay for your metric to become available in [dashboards][9] and [monitors][10].
+Your RUM-based metric appears in the list below **Custom RUM Metrics**, and there may be a short delay for your metric to become available in [dashboards][9] and [monitors][10].

 Data points are not created for metrics with historical data.
-Data points for your custom RUM metric generate on a ten second interval, and metrics data is retained for 15 months.
+Data points for your RUM-based metric generate on a ten second interval, and metrics data is retained for 15 months.

-### Update a custom RUM metric
+### Update a RUM-based metric

 To update a metric, hover over a metric and click the **Edit** icon to the right hand corner.